dingocoincrypto/wdingocoin-bsc-old/INSTRUCTIONS.md

 # Setup Instructions

 #### 0. Clone this repository somewhere.
-- Run `git clone https://github.com/wdingocoin/wdingocoin.git wdingocoin`.
+- Run `git clone https://github.com/dingocoin/wdingocoin.git`.
 This creates a `wdingocoin` folder containing the files necessary for running the authority node.
 - Make sure it is cloned, and not just downloaded.
 We need the .git metadata for version tracking.

 #### 1. Add Change address to dingo wallet: